 He had won against Alexander Povetkin on March 27, 2021, by knockout in the 4th round in their WBC Interim World Heavyweight championship fight at Europa Point Sports Complex, Gibraltar, Gibraltar.
 He was a 29/100 (-340) favorite going into the fight.

-Wallin has beaten 4 of his last 5 opponents, stopping 1 of them, going the distance 3 times.
+Wallin has beaten 3 of his last 5 opponents, stopping 1 of them, going the distance twice.

-Before that, he had defeated Helaman Olguin on January 27, 2023, by unanimous decision in their 8 round contest at Castleton Banquet & Conference Center, Windham, United States.
+He had won against Helaman Olguin on January 27, 2023, by unanimous decision in their 8 round contest at Castleton Banquet & Conference Center, Windham, United States.

 Who's been more active?